litus-ai/classy/README.md

 From now on, whenever you activate your conda environment with `classy` installed, you are going to have autocompletion when pressing `[TAB]`!

+## Issues
+You are more than welcome to file issues with either feature requests, bug reports, or general questions.
+If you already found a solution to your problem, don't hesitate to share it.
+Suggestions for new best practices and tricks are always welcome!

+## Contributions
+We warmly welcome contributions from the community.
+If it is your first time as a contributor, we recommend you start by reading our CONTRIBUTING.md guide.

+Small contributions can be made directly in a pull request.
+For contributing major features, we recommend you first create a issue proposing a design, so that it can be discussed before you risk wasting time.

+Pull requests (PRs) must have one approving review and no requested changes before they are merged.
+As `classy` is primarily driven by SunglassesAI, we reserve the right to reject or revert contributions that we don't think are good additions or might not fit into our roadmap.

 ## Team
-`classy` is an open-source project developed by [https://sunglasses.ai/](SunglassesAI), a company with the mission to [...].
+`classy` is an open-source project developed by [SunglassesAI](https://sunglasses.ai/), a company with the mission to [...].
 If you want to know who contributed to this codebase, see our contributors page.